PrinsFrank/PrinsFrank.nl/_posts/2022-09-20-How-to-write-decoupled-unit-tests-in-Laravel.md

 Laravel is famous for its useful static classes and global helpers.
 Those makes the framework very accessible for novice programmers and easy to use when prototyping a new application.
 And while Str::* and Arr::* methods are useful and usually harmless in a loosely coupled codebase, there are a lot of helper functions that depend on a booted framework or a 'state' to be present before they work.

-We can trust that the [php8.0 function 'str_starts_with'](https://www.php.net/manual/en/function.str-starts-with.php) always returns a boolean and that the result doesn't change depending on 'external' circumstances.
+We can trust that the [php8.0 function 'str_starts_with'](https://www.php.net/manual/en/function.str-starts-with.php){:target="_blank" rel="noreferrer noopener"} always returns a boolean and that the result doesn't change depending on 'external' circumstances.
 With 'external' in this context I mean literally anything, database, configuration, anything - except for bit flips, maybe.
 The same cannot be said for most laravel functions.
 There are only a bunch of them that are decoupled;

 ```php
 class_basename(), e(), preg_replace_array(), str(), blank(),